Kevin Newman Player Props: Reds vs. Athletics

 - The pitching staff for the Athletics has a collective 7.4 K/9, the worst in MLB.

-- The Athletics have the last-ranked team ERA among all league pitching staffs (8.05).
+- The Athletics have a 7.86 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (48 total, 1.8 per game).
+- The Athletics surrender the most home runs in baseball (49 total, 1.8 per game).

-- In his most recent time out on Sunday against the Texas Rangers, the left-hander went five innings, allowing four earned runs while surrendering seven hits.
+- In his most recent outing on Tuesday against the Los Angeles Angels, the lefty tossed 5 1/3 innings, allowing five earned runs while surrendering six hits.

-- In five games this season, the 25-year-old has an ERA of 7.23, with 6.5 strikeouts per nine innings.
-Opponents are batting .347 against him.
+- In five games this season, the 25-year-old has put up an ERA of 7.82, with 6.4 strikeouts per nine innings.
+Opponents are hitting .317 against him.

 © 2023 Data Skrive.
 All rights reserved.